Frederick I, Duke of Austria (Babenberg): Biography

-Duke Frederick left Austria in April or late spring 1197 for the German Crusade of 1197 in the company of Wolfger, Bishop of Passau and his uncle, Henry I, Duke of Mödling.
+Duke Frederick left Austria in April or late spring 1197 for the German Crusade of 1197 in the company of the bishop of Passau and his uncle, Henry I, Duke of Mödling.
 Frederick had stopped by Linaria to rest before moving on.
 When they left Apulia to reach Sicily, they were encouraged further, after two ships sunk at sea, with the Abbots of Werd and Beuern.
 By June, they were welcomed at Emperor Henry's court in Sicily.
-There the Emperor took full command and instructed Conrad of Mainz to oversee the passage of the Crusader fleet.
+There the emperor took full command and instructed Conrad of Mainz to oversee the passage of the Crusader fleet.
 In September, they sailed under the leadership of Conrad, Archbishop of Mainz & Chancellor of Germany from Messina and arrived weeks later to Acre, where command of the German forces was assumed under Conrad of Mainz and Marshal Henry of Kalden, whose presence brought the displeasure of the French forces under Queen Isabella I of Jerusalem.
-The German Princes, however, Frederick included, had denied the authority of Marshal Henry and had called for an election of a Commander.
+The German princes, however, Frederick included, had denied the authority of Marshal Henry and had called for an election of a Commander.
 They called for Duke Henry I of Brabant to lead the assault against the Ayyubids under Al-Adil.
 Their forces rallied, and they marched on to Tyre, taking the city easily and then the wealthy city of Sidon before then invading Beirut and entering it on 24 October.
-Suddenly, news spread that King Henry I of Jerusalem had died from falling off the balcony of his palace in Acre.
+Suddenly, news spread that the ruler of the Kingdom of Jerusalem, Count Henry II of Champagne, had died from falling off the balcony of his palace in Acre.
 The German forces returned immediately to Acre and Duke Henry of Brabant acted as Regent.
-Time was not wasted and preparations were beginning to be made for Almaric of Cyprus to be made King of Jerusalem.
-Urged by the German Princes, Amalric married Isabella and was crowned in Acre King of Jerusalem in 1198.
+Time was not wasted and preparations were made to have Aimery of Cyprus crowned king of Jerusalem.
+Urged by the German princes, Aimery married Isabella and was crowned in Acre King of Jerusalem in 1198.

 The Germans marched forth again, reconquering the estates around Byblos Castle (Gibelet) and restoring the land link to the County of Tripoli.
 They marched against Damascus and even laid siege to Toron when suddenly, news had arrived of Emperor Henry VI's death on Michaelmas Eve.
-Many German princes had immediately left for the Fatherland to receive confirmation of their lands by the new Emperor.
+Many German princes had immediately left for the homeland to receive confirmation of their lands by the new emperor.
 Duke Frederick stayed on, with Wolfger, to continue the war.
-In the end, Frederick, along with the remaining Germans, had called for an armistice with Al-Adil, who acknowledged King Amalric's rule over the reconquered lands.
+In the end, Frederick, along with the remaining Germans, had called for an armistice with Al-Adil, who acknowledged King Aimery's rule over the reconquered lands.